 CNOOC International holds a 25% working interest in the Stabroek Block, located approximately 193 kilometers offshore Guyana, covering 6.6 million acres.
 ExxonMobil is the operator with 45% interest and Hess has a 30% working interest.
-Recoverable resources are estimated to be more than 5 billion barrels of oil equivalent.
+Recoverable resources are estimated to be 5.5 billion barrels of oil equivalent.

-Within the Block, six discoveries were made in 2018, making it 10 discoveries in the region since 2015.
-These include: Liza, Payara, Snoek, Liza Deep, Turbot, Ranger, Pacora, Longtail, Hammerhead and Pluma-1.
+Within the Block, six discoveries were made in 2018 and two in 2019, making it 12 discoveries in the region since 2015.
+These include: Liza, Payara, Snoek, Liza Deep, Turbot, Ranger, Pacora, Longtail, Hammerhead, Pluma-1, Tilapia-1 and Haimara-1.

 Liza Phase 1, which was sanctioned in 2017, is expected to come on stream in 2020, with peak production rates of 120,000 bbls/d.
 Liza Phase 2 is expected to produce 220,000 bbls/d when fully on stream.
 The nearby Payara development has first oil targeted for 2023.